 - In the southeast corner was the bastion of Santa Lucia with the rampart of Santa Lucia.

-- In the northeast corner was the bastion of Sabionera or Monecigo with the rampart of Revelino Michel..
+- In the northeast corner was the bastion of Sabionera or Monecigo with the rampart of Revelino Michel.

 The embankments that were needed were constructed by the prefect Leonardo Loredan.
-The gate Retimiota (of Rethymno) was also built on the west side the walls, named after the road to Rethymnon that started from there.
+The gate Retimiota (of Rethymno) was also built on the west side of the walls, named after the road to Rethymnon that started from there.

 Another gate was built on the east side of the walls.
 It was the gate of Sand (Sabionera), while on the western side was the gate Porto San Salvatore.
-All three gates could open to outwards without being protected by the ramparts, contrary to the gates of Candia (Heraklion).
+All three gates could open outwards without being protected by the ramparts, contrary to the gates of Candia (Heraklion).

-The castle of Chania, 15 years before the conquest of Crete by the Turks in 1630, was equipped with 319 canons, 30695 canon balls and 413.274 lbs of gunpowder.
-Despite this strong fortifications, General Del Monte in 1591 stated that the town’s defense was inappropriate and suggested that it should be transferred to the site of ancient Aptera, overlooking Souda Bay.
+The castle of Chania, 15 years before the conquest of Crete by the Turks in 1630, was equipped with 319 canons, 30695 cannonballs, and 413.274 lbs of gunpowder.
+Despite these strong fortifications, General Del Monte in 1591 stated that the town’s defense was inappropriate and suggested that it should be transferred to the site of ancient Aptera, overlooking Souda Bay.
 According to Del Monte the walls of the city were weak because there were very sharp angles, leaving some sides unprotected, were narrow in some places and the ramparts were very small.
 As expected, this proposal was never approved by Venice.

 The Turks conquered Chania on August 22, 1645, after opening a crack in the walls, near the bastion Shiavo.
 They immediately restored the ruined walls and later renovated and modernized them.
 They renamed the gate of Sabionera to Kum Kapi and the gate Retimiota to Kale Kapisi (Castle gate).
-Near Retimiota gate the Turk built the mosque of Hussein Pasha, the minaret of which was used for ordering closing or opening the gate.
+Near Retimiota gate the Turks built the mosque of Hussein Pasha, the minaret of which was used for ordering closing or opening the gate.
 This gate was from where the last Turkish soldier left Chania on November 3, 1898.

 In front of the door Kale Kapisi was a square, now called Kotzampassi, with a tree on which the Turks hung the Christians.
 The Bishop of Kissamos region, Melchizedek, was also hung here in 1821.

-The walls of the castle of Chania were in good condition till the early 20th century, when the were demolished for building houses and flat blocks.
+The walls of the castle of Chania were in good condition till the early 20th century, when they were demolished for building houses and flat blocks.
 Today there is almost nothing left on the south side, while the visitor can see some walls parts of the west side (bastion Shiavo, rampart Lando, bastion San Salvatore or Firkas).